FileOnQ/DataOnQ/SPECIFICATION.md

 * DataOnQ Startup Logic

 ## Pre-Built Middleware (Intermediate)
-The DataOnQ Handler libraries is an easy way to get started with DataOnQ and is described in the [DataOnQ Handlers]() file.
+The DataOnQ Handler libraries is an easy way to get started with DataOnQ and is described in the [DataOnQ Middleware](SPECIFICATION_MIDDLEWARE.md) file.
 A handler implementation utilizes a pre-built DataOnQ Middleware, where the development team will need to implement several different handlers.

 * [DataOnQ Middleware](SPECIFICATION_MIDDLEWARE.md)